Leo675/hma-scraper/README.md

 # hma-scraper
-This is a single python script that scrapes 16 pages of obfuscated proxy lists at proxylist.hidemyass.com
+This is a single python script that scrapes a specified number pages of obfuscated proxy lists at proxylist.hidemyass.com

 hma obfuscated the html source with a lot of display:none elements.
 Never fear, regex is here.

 ###Why?
 Excellent for when grey_harvest and tor dont provide enough IP address.
-This usually nets 750 proxies.
+16 pages usually nets 750 proxies.

 Storage format is full url, intended for instant curl -x usage